 We will meet you at the airport and then transfer to the Hotel which is close to the multitude of shopping centers and restaurants.

 The Everest Base Camp trek is one of the most picturesque and dramatic Himalayan expeditions.
-The scenery that is presented is spectacular and varied, interaction with the local Sherpa is memorable and the track along the trail is one of very high standard.
+The scenery that is presented is spectacular and varied, interaction with the local Sherpa is memorable and the track along the trail is one of the very high standards.

-Journey to the base camp gives the spectator an extraordinary view of the Mt.
+Journey to the Everest base camp gives the spectator an extraordinary view of the Mt.
 Everest, which is the world’s highest peak, having an altitude of 8848m.
-Apart from the breathtaking view of the lofty mountains and the peaks, travelers will also get to indulge in the other beauty of the landscape like the valleys, the forests, the waterfalls and the rivers.
+Apart from the breathtaking view of the lofty mountains and the peaks, travelers will also get to indulge in the other beauty of the landscape like the valleys, the forests, the waterfalls, and the rivers.

 The journey will also take the traveler to experience the rich culture and the tradition of the local people, who are popularly known as born Sherpas.
 Undertaking the Everest Base Camp trek can become bit strenuous.
 The journey also demands a lot of physical effort on the part of the travelers.

 The journey to the Everest Base Camp trek is often regarded as undertaking one of the grandest walks around the world.
 The trail will make a traveler come across some of the world’s four peaks.
 They are also referred to as the tallest peaks in the world like – Mt.
 Everest, Mt.
 Lhotse, Mt.
 Cho-Oyu, and Mt.
 Makalu.